 Deb: No, he’s eighty-eight and still feisty.
 I’ll be sure to give him your message.
 So, it was after you came home from Vietnam that you met Jean?

 Deb: Jake?
 You there?
 Not sure if he’s still–

 Jake, coughing: Yeah, I’m here.
 Something caught in my throat.
 Yes, Jean was a nurse at the VA hospital where I was sent.
 We started dating and then we got married.
 That’s all–nothing fancy.

 Deb: Now, Jake, I know there’s more to the story.

 Jake: There might be.
 But y’all ‘ll just have to wait for the book.
 Are we done?

 Deb: I guess, unless you want to tell us about Ros–

 Jake: We’re done then.
 Thanks for making this short.
 I got my newspaper to read.
 Good day to you and your readers.

-My dear Readers, he hung up.
+Guess he’s gone, my friends.
 I’m getting a serious complex–my characters seem to be so touchy, and several have hung up on us.
 Maybe I should revise my interview templates.
 What do y’all think?

 Well, anyway, he did give us some tidbits to look forward to, didn’t he?
 I hope talking and listening to him upped your curiosity about No Tomorrows.
 He definitely plays a part in Annie Lee’s story.